PROFESSOR, MEDIA & CULTURAL STUDIES

 the postmodern hybridity of a reluctantly globalizing Japan.

-ABOUT THE ALLEGHENY COLLEGE SUMMER EL SEMINARS:
+ABOUT THE ALLEGHENY COLLEGE

 Students are exposed to diverse ideas, peoples, cultures, perspectives, and ways of life.
 The EXL 594

-courses are designed and team-taught by Allegheny faculty and/or staff educators.
-Individual EL Seminars are reviewed by the Study Away and Campus Internationalization Committee and approved by the Curriculum Committee.
-For summer EL seminars, there is intensive academic preparation on the seminar topic during the Spring semester prior to travel.
+Individual GL Seminars are reviewed and approved by the college's Curriculum Committee.
+For summer GL seminars, there is intensive academic preparation on the seminar topic during the Spring semester prior to travel.
 Graded assignments include travel journals, reflective blogs and papers, supervised research or community projects in the host culture, and re-entry presentations to public audiences.

 However, the highlight was meeting the 103-year old survivor of the Hiroshima bombings, who you see towards the end of the video above.
 She insisted on meeting each member of the group individually, saying our names aloud and blessing us.
 After a day spent re-visiting the horrors of Nagasaki and Hiroshima, that encounter taught us more about peace and reconciliation than any exhibit, and it left us humbled.